shanaam/VisuomotorExperimentFramework/README.md

 Please see our [wiki](https://github.com/shanaam/VisuomotorExperimentFramework/wiki) for guides and more information!

-Please contact Shanaa if interested! s.modcha@gmail.com
+Please contact Shanaa if interested. s.modcha@gmail.com